sonictk/max-cpp-docset/README.md

 This is a [Dash](http://kapeli.com/dash)-compatible docset for the 3ds max C++ SDK reference.
 It has been built against the 2017 documentation, but should work for 2018 as well.

+## Status

+**This is still a work-in-progress.
+The docset generation scripts are not ready to be used yet.**

 ## Usage